ur0n2/dotfiles-for-windows/readme.md

 # Dotfiles for Windows
 ## ??(post image)
 * If you're computer to formatted.
 As then, "dotfiles for windows" makes compact to environment for your computing performance.
 This is oriented a pure windows environment.
-In addtition, I recommend to Powershell or Windows Bash Shell(from Windows 10 RS1)
+In addtition, I recommending Powershell or Windows Bash Shell(from Windows 10 RS1)
 * You can used to windows super key that is "Win + R"
 * You can used in intranet.
 For example, route command, intranet auto login, messenger and etc.
 * Make use of anything for Portable Windows UX
-* ~~In fact, this setting optimize to me.~~
+* ~~In fact, this setting is optimize to me.~~

 ## How To Use
 * "setup.bat" run by Administrator priviliege
 * Required to UAC elevation for Registry, CMD, BAT and etc file.

-## Include tiny utilitys
+## Include tiny utility programs
 ### PicPick Hotkey
-* PickPick is cpture program. png folder
+* PickPick is capture program. png folder
 * Alt + 1
 * Alt + 2
 * Alt + 3